NVIDIA/NeMo/README.rst

 * `NeMo GitHub Apache 2.0 license <https://github.com/NVIDIA/NeMo?tab=Apache-2.0-1-ov-file#readme>`__

 * NeMo is licensed under the `NVIDIA AI PRODUCT AGREEMENT <https://www.nvidia.com/en-us/data-center/products/nvidia-ai-enterprise/eula/>`__.
 By pulling and using the container, you accept the terms and conditions of this license.

-* This container contains Llama materials governed by the `Meta Llama3 Community License Agreement <https://huggingface.co/meta-llama/Meta-Llama-3-8B/tree/main>`__, and is built with Meta Llama3.